algorandfoundation/puya-ts/docs/beta-to-1-migration.md

 ### Rename `interpretAsArc4` function to `convertBytes`

-The function now accepts an `options` object with `strategy: 'unsafe-cast'` and an optional `prefix` parameter.
+The function now accepts an `options` object with `strategy: 'unsafe-cast' | 'validate'` and an optional `prefix` parameter.

 ```typescript
 /**** Before (puya-ts beta) ****/